 Tamara brings 20 years’ experience in corporate communications, public affairs and government relations to her clients, including 8 years at Canada’s top two public relations and public affairs firms.
 Before that she spent 11 years in public service advising Ministers and Mayors in B.C. municipal and provincial governments.

 Tamara’s main interest is how to bring an integrated set of solutions to help clients communicate with audiences and achieve broad support for major infrastructure and other projects.
 As a trained social scientist (Anthropologist) Tamara is committed to using research and insights on which to base programs.

-Clients have included some of BC's largest companies, including regulated utilities, energy sector, including renewables and natural gas and LNG projects, forestry and mining companies, associations, universities, hospitals, transportation organizations, municipal governments, Indigenous Governments, not-for-profits and others.
+Clients have included some of BC's largest companies, including marine shippers, terminals and shipbuilders, regulated utilities, energy sector, including renewables and natural gas and LNG projects, forestry and mining companies, associations, universities, hospitals, transportation organizations, municipal governments, Indigenous Governments, not-for-profits and others.